webtrees/webtrees.github.io/faq/email.md

 If you have a Gmail account, you can use Google’s SMTP server.

-If you have enabled two-factor-authentication on your account, then you must create an “app password” at <https://myaccount.google.com/apppasswords>.
+You must enable two-factor-authentication on your account, and then create an “app password” at <https://myaccount.google.com/apppasswords>.
 Use this “app password” in the SMTP settings.

-If you have not enabled two-factor-authentication on your account, then you must enable "less secure apps at <https://myaccount.google.com/lesssecureapps>.
-Use your Google account password in the SMTP settings.

-Note that Google will disable this option if you do not use it regularly, and you will need to enable it again.

-Note that Google plan to stop support for "less secure apps" on 30 May 2022.
+Note that support for "less secure apps" using your standard Google password ended on 30 May 2022.

 * Server name: smtp.gmail.com
 * Port number: 587